Surnames by country: Indonesia

-Javanese people are the majority in Indonesia, and most do not have any surname.
+Javanese people are the largest ethnicity (about 30%) in Indonesia, and most do not have any surname.
 There are some individuals, especially the old generation, who have only one name, such as "Suharto" and "Sukarno".
 These are not only common with the Javanese but also with other Indonesian ethnic groups who do not have the tradition of surnames.
 If, however, they are Muslims, they might opt to follow Arabic naming customs, but Indonesian Muslims do not automatically follow Arabic name traditions.